nburrus/tuxpaint/docs/ja_JP.UTF-8/README.txt

 Transparent Erasers
     Erasers that lightly expose more and more of the background.

+Brush descriptions
+    Brushes (used by Paint and Line tools) can now include descriptions that appear when the brush is selected.

 Dither magic tools
     Transform parts of an image into a dithered pattern of dots.